thisispivi/Deep-Learning-Supermarket/README.md

 ### Liblinear Version
 Here we use the liblinear library to use linears svm to perform the classification.

-In the first rows of the code there are the conversions of the data to the one compatible to liblinear.
+In the first rows of the code there are the conversions of the data to the one compatible with liblinear.

 Next we train the model passing the labels and the features.
 To train the model we insert an option (```-s 2```) to use the **L2-regularized L2-loss support vector classification (primal)**.
-The default is **L2-regularized L2-loss support vector classification (dual)**, but it gives many warning because it reaches the max number of iterations.
+The default is **L2-regularized L2-loss support vector classification (dual)**, but it gives many warnings because it reaches the max number of iterations.

 ![Train](img/Train.png)